 - Finally, analyze the results to make sure all of the calculations were performed correctly.

 A vector is an object used to describe direction and magnitude in the coordinate plane.
 They are typically drawn as arrows when represented in a certain space.
-They are used mostly in physics, specifically mechanics, to describe motion of objects or forces on objects.
+They are used mostly in physics, specifically mechanics, to describe the motion of objects or forces on objects.

 This same bowling ball also has a vector to describe its momentum.
 It will have the same direction as the velocity, but the magnitude will be different since momentum is a combination of velocity and mass.
-However, since mass is a scalar quantity, it only effects the magnitude and not the direction.
+However, since mass is a scalar quantity, it only affects the magnitude and not the direction.

-As i noted above, there are objects called scalars that are talked about in the same space as vectors.
+As noted above, there are objects called scalars that are talked about in the same space as vectors.
 Scalars are simply that, a modifier of the magnitude of a specific vector.

 Vector addition is the process of adding 2 or more vector values together to yield a final single vector.